MicrosoftDocs/visualstudio-docs/docs/test/walkthrough-creating-and-running-unit-tests-for-managed-code.md

 1. Name the project **BankTests** and click **Next**.

-1. Choose either the recommended target framework or .NET 8, select a test runner or accept the default test runner, and then choose **Create**.
+1. Choose either the recommended target framework or .NET 8, and then choose **Create**.

+   ::: moniker range=">=vs-2022"
+   Starting in Visual Studio 2022 version 17.10, you can also select a test runner.
 For the test runner, you can choose either **VSTest** or **MSTest**.
 For more information on the difference between test runners, see [Microsoft.Testing.Platform and VSTest comparison](/dotnet/core/testing/unit-testing-platform-vs-vstest).
+   ::: moniker-end

    The **BankTests** project is added to the **Bank** solution.